DRIVER-EU/test-bed-design/doc/test-bed-description.md

 - [Website](https://github.com/DRIVER-EU/ost)
 - [Documentation](https://driver-eu.gitbooks.io/specification-of-the-online-observer-support-tool/)

-### After-Action Review tool (_under active development_)
+### After-Action-Review tool (_under active development_)

-The After-Action Review (AAR) tool collects data during a Trial: messages exchanged during the Trial, observation reports, and screenshots of the solutions during the Trial.
+The After-Action-Review (AAR) tool collects data during a Trial: messages exchanged during the Trial, observation reports, and screenshots of the solutions during the Trial.
 Its main purpose is to facilitate the evaluation of the trialled solutions against the predefined objectives, and to help the participants determine how well they functioned.
 Using a timeline displaying the collected messages, the whole Trial can be analysed visually, and one can quickly jump to a specific point in time in order to inspect a specific message, observation or see the active screenshot.

 Detailed information: